 Individuals who have been diagnosed with periodontal disease need to see a dentist regularly to prevent tooth loss and other complications associated with this condition.
 Periodontal maintenance treatment is designed to thoroughly clean the gums and teeth to halt the progression of the disease, one that many individuals develop during their lifetime.
-In fact, it is estimated that 75 percent of individuals will suffer from periodontal disease at some point in their life, and it cannot be reversed.
+It is estimated that 75 percent of individuals will suffer from the periodontal disease at some point in their life, and it cannot be reversed.
 Periodontal disease occurs when plaque builds up on the teeth.
 The bacteria from this plaque develop above or below the gum line, leading to irritation and inflammation as the bacteria produce toxins harmful to the body.

 As a result, a chronic inflammatory response is observed in the body, and the body reacts.
 It begins to systematically destroy tissue in the bone and gums, leading to a shifting of the teeth.
-The teeth may also become unstable or they can fall out.
+The teeth may also become unstable, or they can fall out.
 Pockets form in the teeth and gums, they get larger over time, and the bacteria may spread to other parts of the body, leading to infections throughout one’s system.
 This is why regular periodontal maintenance treatments are essential.

 What To Expect During Periodontal Maintenance Visits

 Dentists often perform periodontal treatments during regular visits.
 However, there are cases where general anesthesia may be called for.
 This typically occurs when the disease has progressed significantly, and an endotracheal tube needs to be inserted in the throat to prevent harmful bacteria from traveling to the lungs as it is removed.